Pest control hub

-A vine that can grow to a height of 1.8-2.4 m.
-It has twinning stems with heart or arrow-shaped hairy leaves.
-It favours sun to partial shade.
-Soft orange and black five-petal blooms appear in late Spring/early summer, mid summer and again in late summer, early autumn.
-Black-eyed Susan is known for producing flowers as early as six weeks after germination.
-The leaves are heart shaped dicotyledons.
+Favours sun to partial shade.
+Soft orange and black five-petal blooms appear in late spring/early summer, mid summer and again in late summer and early autumn.
+Flowers appear as early as six weeks after germination.